 Now, let’s see two very different entry-level engineering CV objectives.

-Civil Engineering CV Objective Examples
+Mechanical Engineering CV Objective Examples

 Expert Hint: Although this section comes at the top of your engineering CV, write it last.
 First, outline your experience and skills.
 Choose the best bits and put them together in a CV summary or objective.